 The only time the sounds of the rainforest are drowned out is during the Bangalow Music Festival, an annual celebration of chamber music attracting acclaimed classical musicians from around the world.
 It’s held here every August – at other times of the year, catch a local musician (or one of the area’s rock-star residents) at the Bangalow Bowling Club or Bangalow Hotel.

 Back at the showgrounds is September’s Sample Food Festival, a culinary extravaganza uniting food stalls from restaurants and producers with pop-up bars, masterclasses, cook-offs and celebrity chef appearances.

-When you arrive, accommodation offerings range from grand estates with views over the hinterland to chic villas, cosy cottages, peaceful retreats and historic guesthouses.
-Perched atop a sprawling macadamia plantation, the elegant Hinterland House offers stunning views across the mountains, and comes fitted out with pool, fire pit and large wrap around porches.
-For rustic country charm, head to Forget Me Not Farm Cottages for a home-away-from-home stay in repurposed 19th-centurt workers' cottages.
+When you arrive, accommodation offeringsrange from grand estates with views over the hinterland to chic villas, cosy cottages, peaceful retreats and historic guesthouses.
+Perched atop a sprawling macadamia plantation, the elegant Hinterland House offers stunning views across the mountains, and comes fitted out with a pool, fire pit and large wrap-around porches.
+For rustic country charm, head to Forget Me Not Farm Cottages for a home-away-from-home stay in repurposed 19th-century workers' cottages.

 Bangalow is an 8.5-hour drive north of Sydney or just a two-hour drive south of Brisbane.
 If you prefer someone else to navigate, catch the train to the nearby town of Casino, and connect via bus.
 Alternatively, fly into Ballina Byron Gateway Airport, 20 minutes away, or the Gold Coast Airport, 45 minutes away